shyftmoving/technical-documentation/Code-review.md

     - You found something awesome?
 Then say it!
         - _Wow, I didn't knew this is possible, good job!
 Do you have any links for me to read in details?
 Thanks!_
     - Its ok to nitpick, however make it obvious to everyone by putting `nit`.
         - _nit: Can we remove this newline please.
-Maybe its my OCD, and maybe we need a new rule for StyleCop?. :)_
+Maybe its my OCD, and maybe we need a new rule for StyleCop? :)_
         - _nit: I think brackets will increase the readability here?_
     - Be friendly when things aren't looking good.
 Make it obvious that you found a major flaw, but you have a trust it'll be fixed.
         - _Hey you probably skipped authorization on this admin endpoint._
         - _Hm, it looks like we're missing a database transaction here.
 It will most probably work in 99% of cases, but we want to make sure of atomic operation in this case._
-        - _Usually ternarry operator helps in shortening the lines count, however I think that the complexity of this statement should be broken down into simple `if-else` to increase the readability a bit._
+        - _Usually ternarry operator helps in shortening the lines count, however I think that the complexity of this statement should be broken down into simple `if-else` to increase the readability a bit.
+Not sure tho, what do you think?_
     ### Don't
     - We are not in a position to order something to anyone.
         - _"Fix this"_ or a polite version _"Fix this, please."_ isn't useful.